DHS blocks some Chinese clothing, hair products over forced labor allegations

 “We build the evidence one product or industry at a time,” he said.

-Mr. Cuccinelli and Mr. Morgan said these WROs apply to shipments from those regions, but if producers use a middleman the products may still be able to reach the American market.
+Mr. Cuccinelli and Mr. Morgan said these WROs apply to shipments from those regions, but if producers use a middleman, then the products may still be able to reach the American market.
 The two men said they’re working on technology to try to track that supply chain.

 Sign up for Daily Newsletters